Dmytry/cursed_int/README.md

 ```
 This admittedly looks quite contrived because a programmer would find it easier to avoid multiplication by c than to perform input sanitization for the multiplication but I'll roll with it.

 Note that ```(x * c) cmp 0  ->   x cmp 0``` above no longer depend on undefined behavior in the standard at all, since the range of x is limited and the compiler should know that ``` x*c ``` does not overflow, and so it can be replaced with x.
+That optimization can now be performed even for unsigned numbers.

 [Here, check for yourself](https://godbolt.org/#g:!((g:!((g:!((h:codeEditor,i:(filename:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,selection:(endColumn:1,endLineNumber:28,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:28,startColumn:1,startLineNumber:1),source:'%23include+%3Ciostream%3E%0A%23include+%3Cstdexcept%3E%0A%23include+%3Climits%3E%0A%0A%23define+my_int+int%0A%23define+my_uint+unsigned+int%0A%0Aint+main(int+argc,+char**+argv)+%7B%0A++++my_uint+x%3D0%3B%0A++++my_uint+c%3D123456%3B%0A++++try%7B%0A++++++++if(argc!!%3D2)throw+std::invalid_argument(%22Wrong+number+of+arguments%22)%3B%0A++++++++x%3Dstd::stoll(argv%5B1%5D)%3B%0A++++%7Dcatch(std::invalid_argument+%26ex)%7B%0A++++++++std::cout+%3C%3C+%22Usage:+test_opt+NUMBER%22%3C%3Cstd::endl%3B%0A++++++++return+1%3B%0A++++%7D%0A++++//+Sanitization+that+you+have+to+perform+if+the+overflow+is+undefined%0A++++//+Note+that+this+sanitization+also+allows+to+optimize+out+*c+without+relying+on+undefined+behavior%0A++++if(c%3E0+%26%26+x+%3C%3D+std::numeric_limits%3Cmy_int%3E::max()/c+%26%26+x+%3E%3D+std::numeric_limits%3Cmy_int%3E::min()/c)%0A++++%7B%0A++++++++if(x*c%3E0)%7B//+Multiplication+by+c+is+optimized+out%0A++++++++++++std::cout%3C%3C%22a*b%3E0%22%3C%3Cstd::endl%3B%0A++++++++%7D%0A++++%7D%0A++++return+0%3B%0A%7D%0A'),l:'5',n:'0',o:'C%2B%2B+source+%231',t:'0')),k:48.61056751467711,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:compiler,i:(compiler:g122,filters:(b:'0',binary:'1',commentOnly:'0',demangle:'0',directives:'0',execute:'1',intel:'0',libraryCode:'0',trim:'1'),flagsViewOpen:'1',fontScale:14,fontUsePx:'0',j:1,lang:c%2B%2B,libs:!(),options:'-O3+-fwrapv',selection:(endColumn:1,endLineNumber:1,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:1,startColumn:1,startLineNumber:1),source:1,tree:'1'),l:'5',n:'0',o:'x86-64+gcc+12.2+(C%2B%2B,+Editor+%231,+Compiler+%231)',t:'0')),k:51.38943248532289,l:'4',n:'0',o:'',s:0,t:'0')),l:'2',n:'0',o:'',t:'0')),version:4)

-The example uses an unsigned type because unsigned types have well defined wrap-around behavior on overflow.

-Same for the addition:
+For the additions and subtractions, likewise, a range checks enables optimizations:
 ```
 #include <iostream>
 #include <stdexcept>